A series of amazing images taken in Hawaii in the 1890s have been unearthed, with one depicting native Hawaiian surfers carrying their boards.

 There were three different shapes favoured by the early surfers: the ʻolo, kikoʻo, and the alaia.
 The ʻolo is thick in the middle and gradually gets thinner towards the edges.
 The kikoʻo ranged in length from 12–18 feet and the alaia board was around 9 feet long.
 Surfing was a major part of the culture, and the upper class Hawaiian’s gained respect through their enduring ability to master the waves.

-In the early 1800s Captain Cook arrived, followed by a crew of British Christian Missionaries, who taught the locals to believe in god, insisted they wore more clothes, worked more and played less and discouraged the Hawaiian’s from surfing.
-As a result the practice became vastly less popular, making the image you see here, taken at Hilo Bay in 1890, supposedly during surfings biggest historical slump on the island, all the more incredible.
+In the early 1800s Captain Cook arrived, followed by a crew of British Christian Missionaries, who taught the locals to believe in god, insisted they wore more clothes, worked more, played less and stopped surfing.
+As a result, the practice became vastly less popular, making the image you see here, taken at Hilo Bay in 1890, supposedly during surfing’s biggest historical slump on the island, all the more incredible.

-After a turbulent overthrow of Queen Liliʻuokalani in a coup in the 1890s, the island was annexed by the USA in an overthrow which has since been officially apologised for by US Congress.
+After a turbulent overthrow of Queen Liliʻuokalani in a coup in the 1890s, the island was annexed by the USA in a move which has since been officially apologised for by US Congress.

 Another surf club was then set up three years later on Waikiki by Irish/ Hawaiian George Freeth and some of his friends, and the two clubs soon began staging surf competitions against one another, which would draw large crowds to the beach to watch.
 And the rest, as they say, is history.